outofforest/dymension/README.md

 because there are more hops between the sequencer and full nodes.
 Each hop introduces delay caused by the processing time required to receive, verify and broadcast the data.

+## Performance

+Nodes communicate using TCP/IP protocol.
+It is essential to set as big as possible TCP window to improve the latency.
+Also, each `send`and `receive` operation on TCP sockets leads to a system `syscall` being made to copy th buffers.
+This operation is always expensive.
+It is essential to group those socket operations into batches, to minimize the number of syscalls.
+It is done using ring buffers.

+There is common pattern of processing such data streams:
+1. receive data
+2. validate data
+3. process data
+4. broadcast data

+Each step should be executed in parallel, forming a pipe.

 ## Security

 ### Data integrity